< Back to Insights

 Property owners will have a vested interest in the maintenance of the property, but they are able to keep a more hands-off approach under NNN leases.
 They can conduct periodic inspections to ensure compliance with maintenance standards.

-Benefits of Triple Net Leases
+Benefits of NNN Leases

 For Landlords: